uboslinux/ubos-website/content/quickstart.md

 ## On a device or server

-A more detailed step-by-step guide can be found in the [user documentation](/docs/users/).
+A more detailed step-by-step guide can be found in the {{% pageref "/docs/users/" %}}.
-The links on this page are for the [green (production) release channel](/docs/developers/buildrelease.html).
+The links on this page are for the {{% pageref "/docs/developers/buildrelease.md" "green (production) release channel" %}}.

 <div class="platforms">
  <div>